Websoft9Archive/ansible-opencart/docs/else-faq.md

 UTF-8

-#### Why should I link to the OpenCart Marketplace?

-Just link OpenCart Marketplace, you can use the resources of Marketplace online.
-[Connect Marketplace](/stack-installation.html#connect-prestashop-marketplace)

 #### What the difference between the OpenCart(LAMP) and OpenCart(LEMP) ?

 LAMP is using Apache as Web Server for your OpenCart